delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

   * `element_id` - Element ID for the hook
   * `has_credentials` - Flag to indicate if it has credentials

-* `pre_snapshot` - (Optional) The commands to execute on the target environment before snapshotting a virtual source.
+* `pre_snapshot` - (Optional) [Updatable] The commands to execute on the target environment before snapshotting a virtual source.
 These commands can quiesce any data prior to snapshotting.
 This is a map of 5 parameters:
   * `name` - Name of the hook
   * `command` - (Required)Command to be executed
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`
   * `element_id` - Element ID for the hook
   * `has_credentials` - Flag to indicate if it has credentials

-* `post_snapshot` - (Optional) The commands to execute on the target environment after snapshotting a virtual source.
+* `post_snapshot` - (Optional) [Updatable] The commands to execute on the target environment after snapshotting a virtual source.
 This is a map of 5 parameters:
   * `name` - Name of the hook
   * `command` - (Required)Command to be executed
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`
   * `element_id` - Element ID for the hook
   * `has_credentials` - Flag to indicate if it has credentials

-* `pre_start` - (Optional) The commands to execute on the target environment before starting a virtual source.
+* `pre_start` - (Optional) [Updatable] The commands to execute on the target environment before starting a virtual source.
 This is a map of 5 parameters:
   * `name` - Name of the hook
   * `command` - (Required)Command to be executed
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`

-* `post_start` - (Optional) The commands to execute on the target environment after starting a virtual source.
+* `post_start` - (Optional) [Updatable] The commands to execute on the target environment after starting a virtual source.
 This is a map of 5 parameters:
   * `name` - Name of the hook
   * `command` - (Required)Command to be executed
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`
   * `element_id` - Element ID for the hook
   * `has_credentials` - Flag to indicate if it has credentials

-* `pre_stop` - (Optional) The commands to execute on the target environment before stopping a virtual source.
+* `pre_stop` - (Optional) [Updatable] The commands to execute on the target environment before stopping a virtual source.
 This is a map of 5 parameters:
   * `name` - Name of the hook
   * `command` - (Required)Command to be executed
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`
   * `element_id` - Element ID for the hook
   * `has_credentials` - Flag to indicate if it has credentials

-* `post_stop` - (Optional) The commands to execute on the target environment after stopping a virtual source.
+* `post_stop` - (Optional) [Updatable] The commands to execute on the target environment after stopping a virtual source.
 This is a map of 5 parameters:
   * `name` - Name of the hook
   * `command` - (Required)Command to be executed
   * `shell` - Type of shell.
 Valid values are `[bash, shell, expect, ps, psd]`